 2. Larun L, Brurberg KG, et al: Exercise therapy for chronic fatigue syndrome.
 Cochrane Database of Systematic Reviews Issue 10.
 Art.
 No.: CD003200, 2019. doi: 10.1002/14651858.CD003200.pub8.

 Chronic fatigue syndrome (CFS) is life-altering fatigue lasting > 6 months that typically affects previously healthy and active people; it is not malingering.

 Etiology is unclear but probably involves multiple factors, including genetic susceptibility, microbial exposure, and environmental and psychologic factors.

 Diagnose CFS based on characteristic symptoms in patients with a normal examination and normal basic laboratory test results; Institute of Medicine (now the Health and Medicine Division of The National Academies of Science, Engineering, and Medicine) criteria may be helpful but are not strictly applied to individual patients.

-Validate patients' symptoms, encourage them to accept and accommodate to their disabilities, and treat using cognitive-behavioral therapy and graded exercise.
+Validate patients' symptoms, encourage them to accept and accommodate to their disabilities, and perhaps try cognitive-behavioral therapy and/or graded exercise.

 Use drugs as needed to treat specific symptoms (eg, pain, depression, insomnia).